-Type number 5 Diffusion (Taylor) cloud chamber radium paint source Description This source is part of a diffusion (Taylor chamber from Griffin & George, Irwin ar It is a sample of radium-based luminous a small metal cup attached to a thin, crarod, which is mounted in a cork.
-See specific risk assessment 15, Thoria tungsten welding electrode Typical dimensions Length 70 mm, height 25 mm, diameter of c · n end.
-Some types a spots of paint in a plastic bloc ck.
-Use Observation of tracks produced by ionisatio n due to alpha particles.
+Type number 5 Diffusion (Taylor) cloud chamber radium paint source Description This source is part of a diff chamber from Griffin & Ge It is a sample of radium-ba a small metal cup attached rod, which is mounted in a See specific risk assessments. orge, Irwin and others. sed luminous paint in I to a thin, cranked cork. tungsten welding electrode for an alternative.
+Typical dimensions Length 70 mm, height 25 mm, diameter of c n end.
+Some types a spots of paint in a plastic bloc Use Observation of tracks produced by ionisatio n due to alpha particles.
 Original activity Typically 0.74 kBq (0.02 μCi).
 Radionuclide and half-life Radium-226: 1600 years.
-Main radiations α,β,γ including emissions from the decay chain.
+Main radiations $\alpha,\beta,\gamma$ including emissions from the decay chain.
 Reason for withdrawal from use The plated ends are regularly showing corrosion with loss of radium paint.
 The paint binder also fails owing to the years in a radiation field.
 Often the missing paint is not noticed until the source stops working in the cloud chamber.
 There is a much safer alternative, the thoriated TIG welding rod.
 See CLEAPSS source type 15.
 Hazard Internal irradiation of the body due to flakes of the paint particles being inhaled, absorbed through the skin or through wounds, or swallowed.
 Risk assessment The sources are well beyond their recommended working life and a risk assessment does not support extending their service life, particularly as small paint particles are easily overlooked and could easily cause personal contamination.
 Storage and labelling Place them in a sealable plastic bag and label 'DO NOT USE'.
 Place the bag in the steel store cabinet and make arrangements to dispose of sources promptly.
 Spill or drop Wear a lab coat and disposable gloves.
 If a source is dropped, check the area for contamination, and decontaminate it if necessary.
 See section 9.2.
 Disposal See section 12.